-Peer advocates are your existing customers, who share what they love about a product with people who occupy the same demographic (age, location, gender, marriage and family status, etc.) and/or who have similar interests or needs.
+Peer advocates are your existing customers.
+They share what they love about your products with people usually in the same demographic (age, location, gender, etc.) and/or have similar interests or needs.

-When making purchasing decisions, consumers trust word-of-mouth recommendations from their peers more than any other source of information.
-Plus, peers are better able to relate to prospective customers.
-So, recruiting peer advocates is a great choice.
+Why are peer advocates important?
+When making purchasing decisions, consumers trust word-of-mouth recommendations from their peers more than any other source.
+Plus, since peers often share the same challenges and experiences, they are better able to relate to prospective customers.

-- A teen repeatedly recommends a teen brand to their same-age followers on social media
+- A teen repeatedly recommends a clothing brand to their followers (about the same age) on social media

-- A mom tells other new parents why she loves a certain baby product.
+- A mom tells other parents why she loves a particular new baby product

-- Someone with textured hair frequently posts about using Shea Moisture products (made for people with curly or textured hair)
+- Someone with textured hair frequently posts about using specific shampoo and conditioner (made for people with curly or textured hair)

-- A vegan shares how he uses a plant-based egg substitute in his recipes.
+- A vegan shares recipes using his favorite plant-based egg substitute

 2. The student ambassador

-Student ambassadors are a subcategory of peer advocate.
-Brands who target 18-25 year olds recruit student ambassadors to meet large groups of their target audience right where they are – on campus – through the voices of their peers.
+Student ambassadors are actually a subcategory of peer advocates.
+Brands who target 18-25 year olds often see success when recruiting student ambassadors.
+Fellow students are able to easily communicate with large groups of the brand’s target audience right where they are – on campus – in a natural, authentic voice.

-These outgoing representatives know how to relate to their fellow students, and use their existing connections to raise awareness about their brand on campus, both in person and via their social accounts.
+These outgoing brand representatives know how to relate to their fellow students, and use their existing connections to raise awareness about their brand on campus – both in person and via their social accounts.

-They’re also experts in guerilla marketing—promoting a brand in creative ways, like wearing branded outfits, handing out samples or branded swag at unexpected times, hosting promotional events, and chalking parking lots.
+Student ambassadors are also experts in guerilla marketing.
+They are free to promote a brand in creative ways, like wearing branded outfits, handing out samples or branded swag at random, hosting promotional events, and more.

-Marquette University student Melissa is a Bumble Honey: a student ambassador for Bumble.
+Marquette University student Melissa is a Bumble Honey: part of the Bumble student ambassador program.

 3. The niche authority

-Niche authorities are experts in their field who agree to serve as ambassadors.
+Niche authorities are experts in their field who agree to serve as a type of ambassador.
 Their expertise makes prospective customers even more likely to trust their recommendations.
 Sometimes, their expertise comes as a result of their profession.
 Other times, they have a niche blog or social media account with a loyal following, and are seen as experts because of that.